-A feature of most baculovirus early genes is that they appear to be transiently expressed and are shut off at late times postinfection.
+A feature of most baculovirus early genes is that they appear to be transiently expressed and are shut off at late times post-infection.
 The mechanism for this shutoff is not understood.
 Some early genes avoid being shut off early by having late in addition to early promoter elements.
-These genes can be continuously expressed through both early and late times postinfection.
-In addition, some genes such as ie1 appear to be transcribed throughout infection by an undetermined mechanism (28).
+These genes can be continuously expressed through both early and late times post-infection.
+In addition, some genes such as ie1 appear to be transcribed throughout infection by an undetermined mechanism (30).

-A mechanism for the regulation of RNA polymerase II entails the addition or removal of phosphates to its carboxyl terminal domain (CTD), and CTD phosphatases are involved in Ac98 has homologs in all this process. baculovirus genomes and although its function has not been determined, it is required for viral viability (68), and may stimulate both early and late gene expression in transient assays (69).
-When put through the HHpred program (70) that compares predicted proteins to known structures (see Chapter 6), Ac98 showed relatedness to a set of enzymes including CTD phosphatases with a probability of almost 100%.
-Dephosphorylation of the CTD can negatively regulate RNA polymerase II by inhibiting RNA elongation (71, Although Ac98 may stimulate early transcription in a transient assay, this needs to be investigated in the context of viral infections as Ac98 itself could be regulated to selectively stimulate baculovirus early genes.
+A mechanism for the regulation of RNA polymerase II entails the addition or removal of phosphates to its carboxyl terminal domain (CTD), and CTD phosphatases are involved in this process.
+Ac98 is a core gene and has homology to CTD phosphatases and is required for viral viability (70), may stimulate both early and late gene expression in transient assays (71) and dephosphorylates the p6.9 DNA binding protein which allows it to be packaged with the viral DNA (72).
+Dephosphorylation of the CTD can negatively regulate RNA polymerase II by inhibiting RNA elongation (73, 74).
+Although Ac98 may stimulate early transcription in a transient assay, this needs to be investigated in the context of viral infections as Ac98 itself could be regulated to selectively stimulate baculovirus early genes.